docker-archive/ucp_lab/orca_lab.md

 		  ports:
 		    - "5001:80"

 4. Standup the application.
-The compose file will stand up 4 different 	containers that comprise an app that stands up voting application
+The compose file will stand up several different 	containers that comprise a voting app

 		$ docker-compose up -d

 	It will take a couple minutes for the compose to complete, and several lines 	of text will scroll by.
 It should finish similar to this

+		Creating ubuntu_voting-app_1
+		Pulling result-app (dockercond2/dockercon-result-app:latest)...
+		orca-node-1: Pulling dockercond2/dockercon-result-app:latest... : downloaded
+		orca-node-0: Pulling dockercond2/dockercon-result-app:latest... : downloaded
+		Creating ubuntu_result-app_1
+		Attaching to ubuntu_db_1, ubuntu_redis_1, ubuntu_worker_1, ubuntu_voting-app_1, ubuntu_result-app_1

 5. In your web browser, open a new tab and navigate to 	`http://<ducp-0 public IP>:8000/` You should see the Dockercoins UI

 	**Note***: Be sure to use HTTP not HTTPS*